Types of Websites: Guide to Website Categories

 2. News (national, local, niche)

-Example: BBC News – Offers comprehensive news coverage worldwide, including articles, videos, and live updates.
+- Example: BBC News – Offers comprehensive news coverage from around the world, including articles, videos, and live updates.

 3. Entertainment (gaming, music, streaming)

-Example: YouTube – A video-sharing platform where users can watch various content, including music videos, tutorials, and vlogs.
+- Example: YouTube – A video-sharing platform where users can watch a wide variety of content, including music videos, tutorials, and vlogs.

 4. Nonprofit (charities, NGOs, foundations)

-Online platforms serve as digital portfolios or blogs where individuals share personal experiences, insights, and expertise.
+- Online platforms serving as digital portfolios or blogs, where individuals share personal experiences, insights, and expertise.

 6. Government

-Example: USA.gov provides citizens with access to government information and services, including information on taxes, benefits, and voting.
+- Example: USA.gov – Provides access to government information and services for citizens, including information on taxes, benefits, and voting.

 7. Business

-Platforms are dedicated to providing information about companies, industries, and economic trends, including reports, analyses, and market data.
+- Platforms dedicated to providing information about companies, industries, and economic trends, including reports, analyses, and market data.

 8. Travel

-Websites offering travel guides, destination reviews, and booking services for travellers.
+- Websites offering travel guides, destination reviews, and booking services for travelers.

 9. Health

-Online resources provide information on health and wellness, medical conditions, treatments, and preventive care.
+- Online resources providing information on health and wellness, medical conditions, treatments, and preventive care.

 10. Science & Technology